eddiedunn/prp_compiler/agent_capabilities/tools/git-operations/smart-resolver.md

 ---
-name: "Smart Resolver"
+name: "Smart Git Conflict Resolver"
-description: "Pre-resolution analysis:"
+description: "Perform an intelligent merge conflict resolution with a deep understanding of the codebase, analyzing branch history and conflict types."
-arguments: []
+arguments: ""
 keywords:
+  - git
+  - merge
+  - conflict
+  - resolve
-  - placeholder
+  - smart
 ---

 Perform an intelligent merge conflict resolution with deep understanding of our codebase.